-R19.
-The EAC recommends that Council direct staff to conduct a technical review and update of the texts of the Bylaws and Policies addressed in this report in order to identify any amendments, consistent with the EAC's recommendations, that may be needed to ensure the currency, clarity and consistency of these documents.
+R20. [original R6] The EAC recommends that staff conduct a technical review and update of the texts of the Bylaws and Policies addressed in this report in order to identify any amendments, consistent with the EAC's recommendations, that may be needed to ensure the currency, clarity and consistency of these documents.